We’ll go over and answer a few key questions:

 Pricing is key when purchasing a VR headset.

 The HTC Vive Pro 2 headset costs $799 USD for the base headset only.
-The full kit, which includes two Base stations and controllers, comes at a cost of $1,399 USD.
+The full kit, which includes two Base stations and controllers, comes at a cost of $1,399 USD, which is much costlier in comparison to their latest addition HTC Vive Flow.

 The HTC Vive Focus 3 costs $1,300 for the headset and two controllers.
 The device also comes with Vive Business Warranty and a few other services which we take a look at below.